jaerrib/oferhlyp/rules/rules.md

 ## Setup & starting the game
 Players place their tokens on the squares comprising the two rows closest to them with the king occupying the middle square of the edge row.
 Placement is closer to chess rather than checkers as all squares are utilized regardless of color.

-All tokens start at *full-strength* status with the double bulls-eye side up.
+All tokens start at *full-strength* status with the double rune symbol side up.
 ![Initial setup](../assets/png/setup_image.png)

 Players choose which color (light or dark) to use with the dark color taking the first turn.
 Players then alternate taking turns.